UW-Madison-DSI/faculty-search/frontend/README.md

 <!-- Acknowledgements -->
 ## Acknowledgements

-This software was created by the [American Family Insurance Data Science Institute](https://datascience.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/) under a grant from [IRIS Hep](https://iris-hep.org/)
+This software was created by the [American Family Insurance Data Science Institute](https://datascience.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/).